annotell/public-docs/docs-src/docs/openlabel/openlabel-format.md

 ## Representing 2D points

-A 2D point is represented, as you might expect, as a single point2d.
-The caveat is that we export it with the attributed `point_class`.
-Due to future representation of other point geometries, this attribute has to be equal to the `type` of the point object.
-The `point_class` is also completely optional for 2D points so omitting it is treated the same as if the `point_class` was equal to the `type`
+A 2D point is represented as a single point2d.
+Each `point2d` has an optional `point_class` attribute.
+For single points this may be ommited, but if set it must be equal to the `type` of the object.
+This attribute is reserved for future use on other point-based geometries.

 ```json
 {